This post was updated on Jun 8, 2020

 The answer is that there’s no specific timing.
 There is no formula for everyone to follow – like all things at PIVOT – everyone is unique.
+Some people would benefit from attending a relationship coaching retreat for singles while others may favor a different approach, such as one-on-one sessions with a relationship coach.

 However, if dating seems too hard now, or you feel anxious at the thought of sitting opposite a stranger and talking about yourself… then you may not be ready to date right now.